pvanallen/delft-ai-toolkit/README.md

 **This is a new 2.0 version of this project with a significantly changed architecture ([original version](https://github.com/pvanallen/delft-toolkit)).
 The NodeCanvas system has been replaced with a customize version of [xNode](https://github.com/Siccity/xNode).
 In addition, the system now communicates directly with the Raspberry Pi (instead of using node.js and bluetooth).**

-**As of late June 2018, this version is going through significant changes and is not ready for general use.
-We hope to have a release by the end of July.**
+**As of August 2018, this version is going through significant changes.
+While usable now, many more changes are coming.
+We hope to have a more stable release by October.

 ### Description